myhro/docs-content/content/reference/registry.md

 registry.giantswarm.io/acmecorp/webserver:1.4.2
 ```

-## Company namespaces
+## Organization namespaces

-In our systems, users are associated with [companies](../companies/) to allow for shared resources between multiple users.
+In our systems, users are associated with [organizations](../organizations/) to allow for shared resources between multiple users.
 Docker images are an example of these shared resources.

-In fact, even if you don't collaborate with other users, you are part of a company.
-The default company you belong to has the same name as your username.
+In fact, even if you don't collaborate with other users, you are part of an organization.
+The default organization you belong to has the same name as your username.
 This is relevant for the registry, because:

-> Every image you push to the registry has to belong to a certain company.
-This is expressed by using the company name as the image's namespace.
+> Every image you push to the registry has to belong to a certain organization.
+This is expressed by using the organization name as the image's namespace.

-If, for example, you belong to the company called `acmecorp` and want to create an image, which can be used by all users of that company, the name `acmecorp` has to be used as the name space field within the image name, like here:
+If, for example, you belong to the organization called `acmecorp` and want to create an image, which can be used by all users of that organization, the name `acmecorp` has to be used as the name space field within the image name, like here:

 ```nohighlight
 registry.giantswarm.io/acmecorp/exampleimage:1.4.2
 ```

-We will be using the company name `acmecorp` throughout this page as a placeholder for your respective company name.
+We will be using the organization name `acmecorp` throughout this page as a placeholder for your respective organization name.

-If you aren't planning to share your images with other users, you can of course use your default company name, which is identitcal with your user name.
+If you aren't planning to share your images with other users, you can of course use your default organization name, which is identitcal with your user name.

 ## Logging in